Rutherford Police Nab Pair Swiping Power Tools

 One of the pair, Mark Savino, 38, of Midland Park, was sent to the Bergen County Jail on shoplifting, conspiracy, hindering and drug paraphernalia possession charges.
 A judge in Hackensack released him less than 24 hours later pending further court action.

-The other man, Ammar Albajrak, 31, of Wallington, was charged with the non-drug crimes and turned over to Passaic County sheriff’s officers on an outstanding warrant.
+The other, Ammar Albajrak, 31, of Wallington, was charged with the non-drug crimes and turned over to Passaic County sheriff’s officers on an outstanding warrant.

 Click here to sign up for Daily Voice's free daily emails and news alerts.